-Expedited Reviews:
+Expedited Reviews

 LCI will expedite reviews of requests for restrictive measures in situations such as the health and safety of the member/supports are at imminent risk and unplanned uses of restrictive measures have been used and/or when the member's current placement is more restrictive than their needs require.
-A subset of the RMRC will review expedited applications within one week of receipt of the application and supporting documentation from IDT staff.
+A subset of the RMRC will review expedited applications within one week of receipt of the application and supporting documentation from IDTS.

 A request for expedited review must contain the usual submission information, including required attachments, but DHS will accelerate the review timeframe.
 In the case of an expedited review, the RM(s) will be approved for no longer than six months.
 A renewal submission is required to DHS 45 business days prior to expiration.
-If DHS approves an expedited request without the required physician's authorization, LCI will have 30 business days to submit the physician's authorization to DHS once the individual has moved into the home with the new provider.
+If DHS approves an expedited request without the required medical provider's authorization, LCI will have 30 business days to submit the medical provider's authorization to DHS once the individual has moved into the new home.

-Criteria for Approval:
+Criteria for Approval for All Reviews